 Now that you understand the syntax that will be used, we can set up the formula.
 As previously stated, the DATEDIF function is the more flexible option when determining age from a birth date.
 The reason for this is that you can calculate all the details of the age in a year, month, and day format.

 To begin, we’ll need an example date to use in the cell.
-I’ve decided to place the date 7/14/1972 into cell A1.
+We’ll be using 7/14/1972 for cell A1.
 We’ll be doing the formula in the cell to the right of it, B1, if you want to follow along to get the hang of it.